On this page

 The response

 Your service receives the request from Okta and needs to respond to it.
-The response needs to include an HTTP response code and and, usually, a JSON payload.
-In particular, you'll typically include a commands object in the JSON payload to specify actions for Okta to execute or to communicate information back to Okta.
+The response needs to include an HTTP response code and, usually, a JSON payload.
+In particular, you typically include a commands object in the JSON payload to specify actions for Okta to execute or to communicate information back to Okta.

 Note: The size of your response payload must be less than 256 KB.